NVIDIA-RTX/NVIGI-3d-Sample/README.md

 ## What is the Sample?

 The Donut-based NVIDIA NVIGI (In-Game Inference) 3D Sample is an interactive 3D application that is designed to show how one might integrate such AI features as speech recognition (ASR) and chatbots (GPT/LLM) into a UI-based workflow.
 The focus in the sample is showing how to present the options to the user and run AI workflows without blocking the 3D interaction or rendering.
+The sample defaults to rendering with Direct3D 12, but via a command-line option can switch to rendering via Vulkan.

 ## Requirements
 - Hardware:
   - Windows development system with an NVIDIA RTX 30x0/A6000 series or (preferably) 4080/4090 or RTX 5080/5090 with a minimum of 8GB and recommendation of 12GB VRAM.
 Note that some plugins only support 40x0 and above (e.g. the TensorRT-LLM plugin), and will not be available on 30x0.
 Currently SDK supports only x64 CPUs.
 - Software:
   - NVIDIA RTX driver
-    - r551.78 or newer required for functionality
+    - r580 or newer required for all D3D12-based plugins and for maximum performance of all features
-    - For maximum performance, an r555.85 or newer driver is recommended
+    - r551.78 or newer required for all other functionality
-  - MS Visual Studio 2022 (2019 may be compatible, untested)
+  - MS Visual Studio 2022
-  - cmake (3.27.1 tested) installed in the command prompt path
   - Windows SDK including DirectX SDK.
 Ensure that FXC.exe (https://learn.microsoft.com/en-us/windows/win32/direct3dtools/fxc) is in your PATH.
+  - The Microsoft Agility SDK DLL (D3D12Core.dll) must be in a `D3D12` subdirectory of the location of the sample's executable.
+The build process should pull this from the NVIGI Plugins SDK subdirectory.
+However, if that DLL is not in place, the sample will fail to create a valid D3D12 device with the error: "ERROR: Cannot initialize a D3D12 graphics device with the requested parameters".
+Check your NVIGI Plugins SDK for a `D3D12/D3D12Core.dll` directory in the plugin DLLs directory and check the documentation shipped with the Plugins SDK in case of trouble.
 - Etc:
   - An NVIDIA Integrate API key, needed to use the GPT cloud plugin.
 Contact your NVIDIA NVIGI developer relations representative for details if you have not been provided one.
   - If you wish to use OpenAI cloud models, an OpenAI account API key is needed.